purepisces/DeepLearningSystem/hw1/hw1_part4.md

     ### END YOUR SOLUTION
 ```
 > No New Graph Node: The operation new_W1 = ndl.Tensor(W1.numpy() - lr * W1.grad.numpy()) does not create a new node in the computational graph.
 Instead, it creates a new tensor that is detached from the graph, ensuring that subsequent operations on this tensor do not include the history of past computations.
+>
+> Incorrect W1 = W1 - lr * W1.grad: Directly performing operations like W1 = W1 - lr * W1.grad may seem equivalent to W1 = ndl.Tensor(W1.numpy() - lr * W1.grad.numpy()), but in some frameworks, the former may not be allowed or could cause unintended side effects.
+Specifically, in-place operations could cause issues when gradients are being tracked for backpropagation.
+And in many deep learning frameworks, such as PyTorch, TensorFlow, or potentially ndl, tensors are immutable, meaning that once a tensor is created, its data cannot be modified in place.
+Instead, any operation that would change a tensor's data creates a new tensor with the updated values.